w601sxs/aws-jpl-rover-workshop/content/workshop/_index.md

 ---
-title: "AWS - JPL Open-Source Rover Challenge"
+title: "AWS JPL Rover Workshop"
 chapter: true
 weight: 1
 description: "The AWS - JPL Open-Source Rover Challenge is an online, virtual, global competition to be held online starting on Monday, December 2, 2019 and ending on Friday, February 21, 2020.
 Sponsored by Amazon Web Services, Inc. (“The Sponsor” or “AWS”) and is held in collaboration with JPL and AngelHack LLC (“Administrator”).